codewithjohnson/build-your-own-tour-guide/README.md

-Here's the fixed version with proper formatting and structure:

 # Build Your Own React Tour Guide Component

 This project demonstrates how to build a custom, lightweight in-app tour guide component using React, TypeScript, and Tailwind CSS.
 It provides a flexible alternative to existing libraries like React Joyride, allowing for full customization of the user onboarding experience.